 DigiCert will not issue a certificate knowing that it infringes the trademark of another.
 Certificate Applicants cannot use names in their Certificate Applications that infringe upon the Intellectual Property Rights of others.
-DigiCert is not required to determine whether a Certificate Applicant has Intellectual Property Rights in the name appearing in a Certificate Application or to arbitrate, mediate, or otherwise resolve any dispute concerning the ownership of any intellectual property rights, including, without limitation, rights in a domain name, trade name, trademark, or service mark.
-RAs operating under this program must specify how they meet the requirements of the applicable CP in their respective RPS.
+With the exception of VMCs and their Registered Design Marks as specified in the VMC Requirements section 3, DigiCert is not required to determine whether a Certificate Applicant has Intellectual Property Rights in the name appearing in a Certificate Application or is in good standing with a Trademark Office.
+DigiCert is not required to arbitrate, mediate, or otherwise resolve any dispute concerning the ownership of any intellectual property rights, including, without limitation, rights in a domain name, trade name, trademark, or service mark.
+RAs operating under this program must specify how they meet the requirements of the applicable CP or guidelines in their respective RPS.